CCSP: Overview of Domains [updated 2021]

 Understand Cloud Computing Concepts

-This section of the exam is designed to evaluate the test-taker’s knowledge of fundamental cloud computing concepts.
+This exam section is designed to evaluate the test taker’s knowledge of fundamental cloud computing concepts.
 To prepare for this section, brush up on the cloud computing definitions in ISO/IEC 17788, role descriptions within cloud computing (Customer, Provider, Partner), cloud computing characteristics (multi-tenancy, resource pooling and so forth), and the technology used in cloud computing (virtualization, databases and more).

 Describe Cloud Reference Architecture

 The cloud reference architecture section of the CCSP exam focuses on the differentiating features of different cloud-based offerings.
 You should know the difference between Software-as-a-Service (SaaS) and Infrastructure-as-a-Service (IaaS), what the difference is between public and community cloud models, and cloud service capabilities and aspects that transcend these classifications.